FinanceFlowAPI/financial-data-api-documentation/docs/currency-api.md

 ## Authentication

 All requests require a valid `api_key`.
-Sign up at [FinanceFlowAPI Create Account](https://financeflowapi.com/create-account/) to get a free API key with 200 requests per month.
-Higher limits are available with Standard ($10.99/month) or Premium ($20.99/month) plans.
+Sign up at [FinanceFlowAPI Create Account](https://financeflowapi.com/create-account/) to get a Test API key with 200 requests per month, only 5$.
+Higher limits are available with Standard ($25/month) or Premium ($50/month) plans.

 ## Endpoints